lhbikos/ReCenterPsychStats/docs/06-tPairedSamples.md

 In Champely's *pwr* package, we can conduct a power analysis for a variety of designs, including the paired *t*-test that we worked in this chapter.
 There are a number of interrelating elements of power:

 * Sample size, *n* refers to the number of pairs; our vignette had 33
-* *d* refers to the difference between means divided by the pooled standard deviation; using data from our vignette it would be (0-.08/4.14).
-We can obtain the pooled standard deviation from a *psych::describe* run of the long-form data file.
+* *d* refers to the difference between means divided by the pooled standard deviation; we can use the value of Cohen's *d* for this
 * *power* refers to the power of a statistical test; conventionally it is set at .80
 * *sig.level* refers to our desired alpha level; conventionally it is set at .05
 * *type* indicates the type of test we ran; ours was "paired"